HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 }
 ```

-### 1.27 Avoid using `flags` as `function parameters`
+### 1.27 Avoid Using Flags as Function Parameters

-Flags means that this function does more than one thing.
-Functions should do one thing.
-Split out your functions if they are following different code paths based on a boolean.
+Functions should focus on one thing.
+Avoid using flags to make a function do multiple tasks.
+Instead, split the function into multiple functions.

-**Code Example** - `Do`
+**Correct Example**:

 ```typescript
 function createFile(name) {